codaxy/cxjs-home-expenses-app-tutorial/tutorial/setup.md

 This will save the theme package to the `node_modules` folder and update our `package.json` file.

-Next, we need to add the following two lines to the `index.scss` file inside the `app` folder:
+Next, we need to update the `index.scss` file inside the `app` folder:

 #### app/index.scss

 ```
 $cx-include-global-rules: true;

-// add the following two lines:
+// replacement lines to import the material theme styles
 @import "~cx-theme-material/src/variables";
 @import "~cx-theme-material/src/index";